 B. Belet earned the degree of Doctor of Musical Arts in Composition from the University of Illinois at Urbana-Champaign in 1990, with an emphasis on algorithmic composition and software synthesis, and a minor emphasis on the history of tunings and temperaments.
 His published dissertation analyzed the music of James Tenney (1982-85 time span).
 His compositions, for acoustic and electro-acoustic media, have been widely performed in the United States, Canada, Europe, South America, and Asia (including several ICMC, SEAMUS, EMM, KISS, NYC EMF, and SCI conferences/festivals).
 Prior to joining the SJSU faculty in 1994, Dr. Belet held faculty positions at Clark University (Massachusetts, 1990-94), Black Hills State University (South Dakota, 1987-89), and Arizona State University (1985-86).
-Dr. Belet was named the President's Scholar at SJSU for the 2016-17 academic year.
+Dr. Belet was named the President's Scholar at SJSU in 2017.

 Analog tape loop, constructed in the Clark University Electronic Music Studios, Massachusetts, 1994.